smartcontractkit/ccip-tools-ts/ccip-sdk/README.md

 > [!TIP]
 > For EVMChain on Browsers, there's no need to override like the above, since providing a `{ wallet: number | address }` option object will make it create a signer from `provider.getSigner(number)`, which should load the account from the browser's wallet extension.

+## Tree-shakers

+If you're using a tree-shaking bundler, make sure to `import { allSupportedChains } from '@chainlink/ccip-sdk'`, or only the chains you want to support, e.g. `import { EVMChain, SolanaChain } from '@chainlink/ccip-sdk'`.
+This should ensure those chain family implementations are registered and used by utility functions.

 ## Recipes

 ### Fetching details of a CCIP message